Bromley, Kentucky

 Bromley is a home rule-class city in Kenton County, Kentucky, United States, along the Ohio River.
 The population was 724 at the 2020 census.
 It is part of the Cincinnati metropolitan area.

 History

 The settlement of Bromley can be traced to 1784, when Prettyman Merry received a land grant from the United States government of 2000 acre.
 Soon thereafter, the Merry family began constructing a home on the property.
 This home still stands today on Shelby Street.

 The Commonwealth of Kentucky officially approved the incorporation of the city of Bromley on May 23, 1890.

+On December 14, 2023, the city became the site of a workplace disaster at Sanitation 1 near 2 Steve Tanner Street.
+Two male contractors were drowned, and third was hospitalized.